Behind the Scenes with Yue Zhuge, VP Research & Development and General Manager, Hulu Beijing

 Tell us about your Hulu wall photo.

 I am holding a Sphero Ball, a robotic toy from my son that can be controlled by a tablet.
 It is high-tech, fun, and provides a mixed-reality experience.
-Curiosity for what the future is what my wall photo is trying to convey.
+Curiosity for the future is what my wall photo is trying to convey.